GeeRiddell/LBG-Python/README.md

 ## Running the application

-In order to run the application, from your git bash terminal run:
+In order to run the application, from your git bash terminal run

 ~~~ bash
 python lbg.py